 Any vegetable is a great addition, but you have a choice to make regarding starchy vegetables like potatoes, sweet potatoes, and other root vegetables.

-These tend to be higher in carbohydrate.
-Adding starches to a calorie-dense diet full of healthy fat will increase the speed of weight gain – a good thing.
+These tend to be higher in carbohydrates.
+Adding starches to a calorie-dense diet full of healthy fat will increase the speed of weight gain, which for a weight-gaining diet is a good thing.

 Therefore, depending on your aims and objectives, it’s your choice whether you want to go higher carb or not.

-Fruit can play a great role in a weight gain diet.
+Fruit can play an excellent role in a weight gain diet.

 Another great food to include in the diet is berries.